MaMwWun/MAThesis/README.md

 ## Quick Start to run Weintraub et al. Script

-A container with all the dependencies can be found [here] (My Google Drive Link image: readyfetch)/ all data
+A container with all the dependencies can be found [here] (dockerhub)

-Depeding on your architecture zyou might need to rebuild!
+Depeding on your architecture (amd/arm) you might need to rebuild!

 To run the container, please install docker and run:
 **pls check your systems capabilities and adjust accordingly**